curiousmaster/pm3build/README.md

 ## Howto
 ### First time
-If you just run the following command it will download and build Proxmark3 according to the default parameters (see ./.config).
+If you just run the following command it will download and build Proxmark3 according to the default parameters as set in _./.config_.

     ./makepm3

 ### Change configuration
 Just run the following command to set new build defaults.
+It is possible to save/load your configuration to/from a different file.

     make menuconfig